-Go to the library and read from the hundreds of books that are at your disposal.
-There’s no excuse for reading other than choosing not to.
-Reading helps you increase your income, by learning from successful people.
+Go to the library and choose from the thousands of books that are at your disposal.
+There’s no excuse for not reading other than choosing not to.
+Reading can help you increase your income by helping you learn from successful people.

-8. Save Money Moving To A Different Location
+8. Save Money by Moving to a Different Location

 If you have a ton of debt and see no way out, relocating may be a viable option.

-JLD, at one point, paid a high tax percentage for his business while living in San Diego.
-Eventually, a friend recommended he move to Puerto Rico, and he leaped.
+JLD, at one point, paid a high tax percentage for his business while living in San Diego, California.
+Eventually, a friend recommended he move to Puerto Rico, and he jumped at the chance.
 He’s now paying fewer taxes and enjoys great weather throughout the year.

 The same can happen to you if you’re currently living in an expensive state like California.
 But moving away isn’t easy.
-It’s hard to pack your things and move if you’re leaving your friends and family behind.
+It’s hard to pack your things and move, especially if you’re leaving your friends and family behind.

-If you can’t move to a cheaper state, consider changing city, home, or a nearby state.
+Saving money on taxes can give you the extra money you need to crush your debt faster.
+If you can’t move to a cheaper state, consider changing your city, neighborhood, or a different type of housing situation.
 Everyone’s situation is unique, so it’ll be up to you to get creative.
-Saving money on taxes can give you the extra money you’ll need to crush your debt much faster.

-You already know that paying debt is hard.
+You already know that paying off debt is hard.

-And, during your debt-paying journey, you may feel alone.
+And if you feel alone during your debt-paying journey, it may make things feel worse.

-At least that’s how I’d felt at times.
-But, after speaking to many entrepreneurs, I’d discovered this wasn’t the case.
-Anna shared she’d experienced financial setbacks.
+I felt like this sometimes too.
+However, after speaking to many entrepreneurs, I discovered this wasn’t the case.
+Anna shared that she’d experienced financial setbacks as well.

 If successful people like Anna can overcome financial setbacks, so can you.
-Throughout your financial journey seek out help through your family or friends.
+Throughout your financial journey, seek out help from your family and friends.
 Be honest about your current situation and share your struggle with others.

 You may discover that you’re not the only one experiencing the same challenge.
-Knowing you’re not alone will make your debt-paying process easier.
+Knowing you’re not alone will make your journey to financial freedom easier.

 10. Make Steady Progress (Not Fast)

-That’s why you’re reading this post and hustling hard.
-But, the reality is paying off all your debt will take time.
-So, it would be best if you had patience.
+It’s why you’re reading this post and hustling so hard.
+But the reality is that paying off all your debt will take time.
+You need grit, determination, and patience.

 Some of the best advice Tim received was to have patience.

-This was where I’d failed in the past.
+This was where I failed in the past.
 I’d use all my extra money to repay my credit card debt.
 Although I was making progress, I’d felt miserable for 18 months.

-I may have paid off my debt at the same rate, feeling happier, if I’d had more patience.
+I may have paid off my debt at the same rate and felt happier if I’d had more patience.

-To build patience break down your goals into smaller ones.
-This way, you’ll build confidence knowing you’re making daily progress.
+To build patience, break down your goals into smaller, more easily obtainable ones.
+This way, you’ll build confidence knowing you’re making steady progress.

 The Secret To Crushing Debt Fast